Blog Editor – Functional Ecology

 We are looking for a researcher passionate about communicating the science of functional ecology.
 We welcome applicants from any career stage.

 For more information please contact the Assistant Editor for Functional Ecology Jennifer Meyer (email@example.com).
-To apply please send a CV and a covering letter briefly detailing why you are interested, the relevant experience you may have and your ideas for developing the blog by 10 March.
+To apply please send a CV and a covering letter briefly detailing why you are interested, relevant experience you may have and your ideas for developing the blog by 1 March 2019.

 Functional Ecology is a journal of the British Ecological Society.
 The BES values the benefits that diversity brings.
 We seek to create an inclusive culture and welcome applications from all sectors of society.